Teaching Learners to Think Critically About the Planet

 Access Video On Demand — Public Libraries & Community Settings

-• A broad and accessible video collection designed to serve the diverse ages, backgrounds, and information needs of public library patrons — from curious adults to lifelong learners exploring environmental topics independently.
+• A broad and easy-to-use video collection made for public library patrons of many ages and backgrounds.
+It supports different information needs, from curious adults to lifelong learners exploring environmental topics on their own.

 • Content that contextualizes environmental data within real-world visual evidence, helping patrons move from headline awareness to genuine understanding.

-• Coverage of contemporary environmental issues and emerging topics that aligns with the kinds of questions patrons bring to the reference desk.
+• Coverage of current environmental issues and new topics.
+It matches the kinds of questions patrons bring to the reference desk.

 • Accessible to diverse learners, including those who engage more readily with audiovisual formats than with text-heavy reference materials.